8 minute read | July.28.2022

 Orrick's Founder Series offers monthly top tips for UK startups on key considerations at each stage of their lifecycle, from incorporating a company through to possible exit strategies.
 The Series is written by members of our market-leading London Technology Companies Group (TCG), with contributions from other practice members.
-Our Band 1 ranked London TCG team closed over 310 growth financings and tech M&A deals totalling US$26bn in 2021 and has dominated the European venture capital tech market for 27 consecutive quarters (PitchBook, Q3 2022).
+Our Band 1 ranked London TCG team closed over 320 growth financings and tech M&A deals totalling US$9.76bn in 2022 and has dominated the European venture capital tech market for 7 years in a row (PitchBook, FY 2022).
 Our first instalment provided guidance to founders on the process of setting up a private limited company.

 When setting up and growing your company, one of the first priorities will be hiring your first employees and building your core team – a requisite for long-term strategic growth.
 In the second instalment of Orrick's Founder Series, our London Employment team offer top tips to help UK startups navigate this key stage in their lifecycle.